Salem/Pisot Numbers in the Weyl Spectrum: Salem and Pisot numbers in the Weyl Spectrum

-\begin{proof} For any positive integer $m$, let $s = s_1 s_2 \dots s_{m-1}$ be a production of $m-1$ reflections.
-It follows that $s \in \cup_n W_n$ such that Thus, using the formula in (\ref{E:ws}), we can construct any orbit data with a given $M$. \end{proof}
+\begin{proof} For any positive integer $m$, let $s = s_1 s_2 \dots s_{m-1}$ be a product of $m-1$ reflections.
+It follows that $s \in \cup_n W_n$ is permuting $e_i$ for $i=1, \dots, m$ cyclically: Thus, using the formula in (\ref{E:ws}), we can construct any orbit data with a given orbit permutation $M$. \end{proof}